-In addition, Dr. Joseph is active in her condo association, where she encouraged the Board to purchase an AED and arranged CPR classes for the entire association.
 Dr. Joseph has received numerous awards –two that she is very proud of: The Melanie C. Dreher Outstanding Dean Award for Excellence in Chapter Service to Sigma Theta Tau and the Nightingale Award from the RISNA (Rhode Island State Nurses) Hall of Fame.
 Dr. Joseph has co-authored a text book and is the author of several scholarly articles.

 Cathy Wharton, MSN, RN, MA, CAGS, LMHC, Associate Professor & BSN Coordinator

 Cathy Wharton received her Bachelor’s of Science in Nursing degree from Georgetown University.
 She completed her Master of Science in Nursing degree with a minor in education from the University of Texas at El Paso in adult health with a focus in critical care.
 Her work experience has been in adult critical care (ICU / Step-down units) both as charge nurse and as a nursing school instructor.
 She has also worked as a case manager in home health and served as an education specialist at Kent Hospital for 9 years to ensure best practices in nursing.
 Her work experience also includes acting as Director of Nursing in a long term care facility.